Table of Contents

 Migrating from Twilio to ReadySMS is straightforward.
 The ReadySMS REST API follows the same request/response pattern as Twilio's Messaging API, so most integrations need only an endpoint and credential update.

-1. Sign up at app.readysms.io/signup — free, no credit card, 2,500 messages included.
+1. Sign up at app.readysms.io/signup — pay-as-you-go, no contract, free test sends included.

 3. Update your API integration — swap the Twilio API endpoint and credentials for ReadySMS.
 The request format is similar: a POST with your from number, to number, and message body.